GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/COMPANION.md

 done
 ```
 7. Configure Billing Account permissions.

-If you are using a standalone billing account, the identity applying this stage for the first time needs to be a Billing Administrator
+If you are using a standalone billing account, the user applying this stage for the first time needs to be a Billing Administrator.
 ```bash
 # find your billing account id with gcloud beta billing accounts list
 # replace with your billing id!